 What If I Don’t Have Enough Bone for a Dental Implant?

-In this video, Dr. Karen Bacerra Penagos explains what patients can do when bone is limited, and why smaller implant options can open doors that standard implants sometimes cannot.
+In this video, Dr. Karen Becerra-Penagos explains what patients can do when bone is limited, and why smaller implant options can open doors that standard implants sometimes cannot.

 When a patient does not have enough bone for a traditional dental implant, bone grafting is often required.
 This involves adding bone and allowing time for it to fully heal and integrate before a standard implant can be placed.